 How did Ahsoka Tano die?

 No one knows.
-She went to explore for Ezra Bridger and Grand Admiral Thrawn, but so far Ahsoka’s fate is wide open.
+Her quest for Ezra Bridger and Grand Admiral Thrawn is the current focus of her new TV show, but so far Ahsoka’s fate is wide open.
 Here’s hoping this togruta remains a big part of Star Wars for many years to come.